Thank You Vibes Logo

 • MySQL as the leading system (“source of truth”) for key business and transactional data,

-• no storage of raw passwords or full payment data in our systems; passwords are processed exclusively by Firebase Authentication, payment data exclusively by payment service providers,
+• No storage of raw passwords or full payment data in our systems,

-• comprehensive audit logs for security-relevant and administrative actions in the Admin Area.
+• Comprehensive audit logs for security-relevant and administrative actions.

 12.3.
 Our security measures are reviewed regularly and adjusted where necessary to reflect the state of the art.